awsdocs/amazon-redshift-management-guide/doc_source/managing-aws-backup.md

 Following are limitations for using AWS Backup in Amazon Redshift:
 + You can't use AWS Backup to manage Amazon Redshift automated snapshots\.
 To manage automated snapshots, use tags\.
 For information about tagging resources, see [Tagging resources in Amazon Redshift](https://docs.aws.amazon.com/redshift/latest/mgmt/amazon-redshift-tagging.html)\.
-+ You can't use AWS Backup to manage Amazon Redshift Serverless recovery points\.
-You can manage only the manual snapshots created for your Serverless namespace through AWS Backup\.
++ AWS Backup doesn't support Amazon Redshift Serverless\.